Preprocessing#

 fs (float) – Sampling frequency.

-detection_window (float) – Length of the segment in seconds.
+window_s (float) – Length of the detection window in seconds.
 Default is 0.5 seconds.

 threshold (float) – Threshold for detecting outliers.
 Default is 10.